davidjstevenson/cpp-embedded-python/README.md

 Note that the `python .\bootstrap.py pip` command from step 2 does this for you.

+Importing the `site` module is only required for pip and is probably undesirable in the final application.
+To reverse this, you can either modify the distributed `python38._pth` to remove the `import site` line or set `Py_NoSiteFlag = 1` before running `Py_InitializeEx(0);` - I would advise doing both.

 #### 4. Install any pip modules that are required
 To use pip, you can run the pip executables from the `Scripts` folder or load the pip module through the embedded python executable.
 For instance
 ```